ZhaomingKong/Real_Noisy_Clean_Color_IMAGES/README.md

 Photos taken by OPPO R11s are uploaded 24/1/2019.

 ******************************** Update 3.0 *************************************
 Photos taken by XIAOMI8 (DXOMARK 103) are uploaded 5/2/2019.
+Happy Chinese New Year